projectcalico/calico/calico/reference/architecture/design/l3-interconnect-fabric.md

 #### The Downward Default model

 The final model is a bit different.
-Whereas, in the previous models, all of the routers in the infrastructure carry full routing tables, and leave their AS paths intact, this model [See note 6](#note-6) removes the AS numbers at each stage of the routing path.
+Whereas, in the previous models, all of the routers in the infrastructure carry full routing tables, and leave their AS paths intact, this model ([note 6](#note-6)) removes the AS numbers at each stage of the routing path.
 This is to prevent routes from other nodes in the network from not being installed due to it coming from the *local* AS (since they share the source and dest of the route share the same AS).

 The following diagram will show the AS relationships in this model.